 The Gospel of Mark

-This workshop format was designed for those who prefer to explore the Gospels one at a time.
+This short course format was designed for those who prefer to explore the Gospels one at a time.
 The course material and videos are the same as used in the 6-week course, Encountering Mark, Matthew & Luke: The Synoptic Gospels.

 Check the course schedule for future offerings of this course.

 - A guide for reading the Gospel of Mark by Dr. Philip A. Cunningham;

 - A study guide each week to help unpack the assignments;

 - A bonus article and video presentation on The Writing of the Gospels;

 - A video presentation by Fr.
 Michael J. Himes; and

 - Participants have access 24 hours/ 7 days a week to the course's password-protected web site.

 - Each participant belongs to a small Community for Conversation and faith sharing guided by a facilitator.